SimCity (1989 video game): Ports and versions

-After the original release on the Amiga and Macintosh, the game was released on the Commodore 64 and IBM PC compatibles, and afterward saw more releases for computers and video game consoles: Atari ST, Acorn Archimedes, Amstrad CPC, ZX Spectrum, BBC Micro, Acorn Electron, Super Nintendo Entertainment System, EPOC32, mobile phone, Internet, Windows, FM-Towns, OLPC XO-1 and News HyperLook on Sun Unix.
+After the original release on the Amiga and Macintosh, the game was released on the Commodore 64 and IBM PC compatibles, and afterward saw more releases for computers and video game consoles: Atari ST, Acorn Archimedes, Amstrad CPC, ZX Spectrum, BBC Micro, Acorn Electron, Super Nintendo Entertainment System, EPOC32, mobile phone, Internet, Windows, FM Towns, OLPC XO-1 and News HyperLook on Sun Unix.
 The game is available as a multiplayer version for X11 Tcl/Tk on various Unix, Linux, DESQview and OS/2 operating systems.

 Shortly after the game's initial release, Maxis released the SimCity Terrain Editor for the original versions of the game, which was sold as a mail-order add-on in North America but gained a standalone retail release in Europe.
 The Terrain Editor is a simple tool that allows the user to create maps with forest, land, and water portions.
-In 1990, Maxis developed two 'Graphics Sets' packs for the MS-DOS and Amiga versions: "Ancient Cities" and "Future Cities".
-Each pack contained 3 sets which changed the graphics and messages in the game to fit certain themes.
+In 1990, Maxis developed two "Graphics Sets" packs for the MS-DOS and Amiga versions: "Ancient Cities" and "Future Cities".
+Each pack contained themed sets which changed the graphics and messages in the game to fit certain themes.

 In 1991, an enhanced version of the game was released for Windows 3.0/3.1.
 It runs in the Windows GDI with new sounds and music, either PC-Speaker type or digital/MIDI type.
 In 1992, to coincide with other re-releases of their games, Maxis re-released the Windows version of SimCity as "SimCity Classic", which bundled the game with the MS-DOS version of the Terrain Editor.
 The Graphics Sets were also reissued to run on Windows 3.1 as well.
 SimCity Classic was re-released in 1993 as part of the SimClassics Volume 1 compilation alongside SimAnt and SimLife for PC, Mac and Amiga.
-In 1995, a Windows 95 compatible version of the game titled "SimCity Deluxe CD-ROM" was released, which included new 256-color graphics and sound, and bundled the Graphics Sets and an updated Terrain Editor together with the base game.
+In 1994, a Windows 95 compatible version of the game titled "SimCity: Enhanced CD-ROM" was released by Interplay Productions, which included new 256-color graphics and sound, and FMV movies that would trigger events.
+It also bundled the Graphics Sets and an updated Terrain Editor together with the base game.

-In 1994, Interplay Productions developed and published under license from Maxis a version of the game titled "SimCity Enhanced CD-ROM" for DOS, which included 256 color graphics and FMV movies that would trigger events.